-The Court identifies employees with bilingual language skills, tests their foreign language proficiency and certifies them as bilingual.
-Once designated as bilingual proficient, the Court compensates those employees for the language services they provide in carrying out their duties at points of contact with the public.
+The Court identifies employees with bilingual language skills, tests their foreign language proficiency, and certifies them as bilingual.
+Once designated as bilingual proficient, the Court compensates those employees for the language services they provide while carrying out their duties at points of contact with the public.

 Volunteers and interns further expand the Court's language resources.
-For that purpose, the Court proactively recruits interns and volunteers with language skills to assist LEP Court users understand and complete court forms at its court-based Self-Help Centers.
-The Court's award-winning California JusticeCorps program has been a particularly effective and valuable source of qualified, dedicated bilingual volunteers.
+For that purpose, the Court proactively recruits interns and volunteers with language skills to assist LEP Court users at its court-based Self-Help Centers.
+The Court's award-winning California JusticeCorps program, a public service fellowship that trains college students and graduates to assist self-represented litigants with navigating the court system, has been a particularly effective and valuable source of qualified, dedicated, bilingual volunteers.